ordehi/ordehi/README.md

 ### ⚡ Approach

-Prove your blocks are solid before building monuments.
-Keep research, planning, and building separate: context-switching is expensive. **Making your quarter inch drill read the Tarot won't make a better quarter inch hole.**
+Prove your blocks are solid before building monuments. **Making your quarter inch drill read the Tarot won't make a better quarter inch hole.**

 The best code I write is the code I don't have to write.
 Most solutions don't need new infrastructure, they need someone who can see what's already there and repurpose it. **Why pay for lumber when you're standing in a forest?**